2nd Annual MomWarrior Conference

 KEYNOTE: AARON HURST, Founder of Taproot Foundation, CEO of Imperative

-PANEL #2 - Reinventing the Structure of Our Workforce
+PANEL #2 - Reinventing the Culture and Structure of Our Workforce

 PANEL #3 - Leading with Authenticity and Empathy: Bridging the Gap Between Working Parents and Non-parent Managers

 The workforce is evolving.
 More companies are now expanding their parental benefits and reassessing programs to cater to a more diverse and inclusive workforce.
-But, as leaders in an organization who manages people, there is another layer that is often not addressed: the managing of women - and men - who are already or are expecting parents.
-As a manager, you play an important role in supporting and empowering parents to reach their full potential and optimally contribute to the success of your team and the company.
+But, as leaders in an organization who manages people, there is another layer that is often not addressed: the managing of women - and men - who are parents (or expectant parents).
+Managers and leaders play an important role in supporting and empowering parents to reach their full potential and optimally contribute to the success of your team and the company.
 So what can managers and leaders do to support their working parents so they can thrive at work, at home and beyond?.
-In this panel, you will hear strategies, perspectives and opportunities on how you can create more productive, cohesive, and efficient purpose-driven teams.
+We'll take a look at strategies, perspectives and opportunities on how you can create more productive, cohesive, and efficient purpose-driven teams.

 FIRESIDE CHAT: Men as Allies